An overview of job planning

 • ensure your objectives are realistic, appropriate to your role and consistent with your professional obligations in terms of quality of care.

 Discussion of objectives provides you with an opportunity to raise the issue of supporting resources.
-You can only achieve your objectives if your employer provides the necessary support and resources.
+You can only achieve your objectives if your employer provides the necessary support, facilities, training and resources.
 It's essential such resources are recognised and reflected in your job plan.

-A team-based job plan is a job plan which is agreed collectively across teams of doctors.
-However, job plans are a contractual document which can only be agreed on an individual basis between consultant and the employer.
+A team-based service plan can be agreed collectively across a team of doctors to set out the strategic goals within that team and organisation.
+However, your personal job plan is a contractual document which can only be agreed on an individual basis between consultant and the employer.

 • Could strengthen an individual’s negotiating abilities if they knew that their position is shared and supported by colleagues.